adblockplus/libadblockplus/data/readme.md

 # Measuring performance

-This folder contains files with records of ABP Chromium actions when browsing some sites.
-This data is used for performance testing, whose details are available in [HarnessTest.cpp](../test/HarnessTest.cpp).
-The sites are listed in the [sites.txt](sites.txt).
+This folder contains recordings of ABP Chromium actions when browsing sites listed in [sites.txt](sites.txt).
+They are inputs to performance tests implemented in [HarnessTest.cpp](../test/HarnessTest.cpp).

 ## Measuring the effect of optimizations